Brand Name Firmagon Common Name degarelix

 Osteoporosis: Degarelix may cause bone to become thinner and break more easily.
 If you have osteoporosis or are at risk for developing osteoporosis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Pregnancy: This medication is not intended to be used by women.
+Pregnancy: This medication is not intended for use by women.

-Breast-feeding: This medication is not intended to be used by women.
+Breast-feeding: This medication is not intended for use by women.

-Children: This medication is not intended to be used for children.
+Children: This medication is not intended for use for children.
 The safety and effectiveness of using this medication have not been established for children.

 What other drugs could interact with this medication?